MI-Fuad/Protein-Sequence-Variability-Prediction/README.md

 Understanding the interaction between amino acid sequences with their corresponding three-dimensional structure and in turn, determining protein functions would be a significant breakthrough for researchers as it would offer endless possibilities for customised proteins.
 This revolution would be able to address several important challenges that society faces in the fields of biomedicine, for example in-silico rational drug design.

 <h1 id="Aim"> Aim</h1>

-This research project focuses on addressing one of the challanges faced in the field of protein design, the enourmous search space.
-One way of doing this is by identifying positions within a protein sequence where changes can be made.
+The primary research aim is to design, implement and test machine learning models to try predicting the most useful position for a mutation for protein design, given  information on the evolutionary history of sequence and the dynamics of the structure.
+This would focus on addressing one of the challanges faced in the field of protein design, as mentioned earlier, the enourmous search space.

-<h1 id="Objective"> Objective </h1>
+<h1 id="Objectives"> Objectives </h1>

+- Gather and analyse the literature review.
+- Collect and define a suitable dataset.
+This requires to be built containing information of amino acid sequences of the same protein present in various living organisms and aligned to identify the variability as a quantitative measure combined with the relevant dynamics of the structure.
+- Develop pipeline in Python to test a simple multiple linear regression model to try predicting the most variable positions.
+- Develop pipeline in Python to test more sophisticated machine learning models such as **decision trees, random forest and deep neural networks** to try predicting the most variable positions.
+- Evaluate the models by using general machine learning evaluation methods such as MSE, RMSE, MAE.
+- Discuss on the results

 Try to learn and predict the **variability** of the positions in an amino acid sequence where structural changes can be made to alter the protein function, while preserving also the correct folding without causing diseases within the organism, given the data on the **protein dynamics** and the data on the **composition of a protein in different organisms.**

 Use the aid of machine learning methods to do so.